-You can find further detail about our approach in the frequently asked questions document we've written to answer questions PPF members have been asking us.
+You can find further detail about our approach in the FAQ’s we've written to answer questions PPF members have been asking us.

-As there are some differences in the approach for FAS, you can separately read our frequently asked questions document for FAS.
+As there are some differences in the approach for FAS, you can separately read our frequently asked questions for FAS members.

 What is happening with the court proceedings?